spacewander/lua-resty-core/lib/ngx/pipe.md

 * `signal`: process terminated by signal.
 In this case, `status` will be the signal number.

 Note that only one light thread could wait on a process.
-If another light thread tries to wait a process, the return value will be `nil` plus `pipe busy waiting`.
+If another light thread tries to wait on a process, the return value will be `nil` plus `pipe busy waiting`.

 If a thread try to wait an exited process, it will get `nil` and the error string `"exited"`.